 On Thailand’s southern peninsula, however, there are really only two seasons: wet and dry.
 The timing of the wet season depends on which side of the peninsula you’re on.
 The west coast has an April-October rainy season, while the east coast gets more rain from September-December.

-Isn’t the Rain Season Miserable?
+Isn’t the Rainy Season Miserable?

 When you think of a “rainy season” you’re bound to imagine day after day of non-stop torrential downpours bringing nothing but wetness and misery, but this isn’t really how Thailand’s green season plays out.
 Contrary to popular belief, it doesn’t rain every day during the rainy season.
 Moreover, when it does rain, usually it’s for a brief period of 1-2 hours in the afternoon or evening.